iivanic/DataChief/README.md

         `npm install imap`
     * now You can open it with **Microsoft Visual Studio Code**.
 Depending on the platform You may also need to change **"runtimeExecutable"** line in lanch.json.
 For **Windows**: "**${workspaceRoot}/node_modules/.bin/electron.cmd**", for **Linux**: "**${workspaceRoot}/node_modules/.bin/electron**" and for **Mac OSX** use "**${workspaceRoot}/node_modules/electron-prebuilt/dist/electron.app/Contents/MacOS/Electron**"
     * press **F5** to run DataChief

+##How does it work?

+###Communication

+###Forms

+###Workflow
+* Following Form properties helps define workflow
+    * Workflow
+    * Broadcast recievers
+    * Final step
+    * Publish To

+     All properties can have multiple users.
+     Delimiters are , or ;

+     Workflow property is most complex.
+     Every email represents one step, but, if in brackets, then user can choose one of the emails within brackets when sending to that step for example, let's say Worflow is: user1@example.com; user2@example.com; (igor@example.com; User3@example.com, User4@example.com); userA@example.com this means that workflow will be user1@example.com -> user2@example.com -> and the user2@example.com, when sending to next step, will be prompted to choose one of three options (igor@example.com; User3@example.com, User4@example.com). if, user2@example.com chooses igor@example.com, igor@example.com will be aple to send form to userA@example.com

+     Another option is integer after ending bracket, for instance, let's say Worflow is: user1@example.com; user2@example.com; (igor@example.com; User3@example.com, User4@example.com)5; userA@example.com
+     This means that users within 3rd step (igor@example.com; User3@example.com, User4@example.com) can 5 times send the form between themselves, or to next step (prompt will be shown).
+     This is usefull when you don't know how exactly form in that step needs to be resolved (for instace ISO 9001:2015 preventive/corrective action)
+     Sometimes users need to have freedom to choose recipients, but number of sending is limited, so that form will always find it's way to final step.